pods-framework/pods/readme.txt

 == Screenshots ==

 1. Create new content types or extend existing ones
+2. Add groups of fields and manage your content type
-2. Add fields of many types, with individual options for each, so you can define your content type to be what you need it to be
+3. Add fields of many types with individual options for each
-3. Post Type pods will add fields to the Post editor
+4. Creating or extending a Post Type will add groups of fields to the Post Editor
-4. Taxonomy pods will add fields to the Taxonomy forms
-5. User pods will add fields to the User forms
+5. Creating or extending a Taxonomy will add groups of fields to the Term Editor
-6. Comment pods will add fields to the Comment forms
+6. Extending Users will add groups of fields to the User Profile and Edit forms
-7. Media pods will add fields to the Media forms
-8. Create Advanced Content Types that exist only as you define them, outside the normal WP object structure

 == Contributors ==